I’d just gotten my first traffic ticket in more than 5 years.

 We push things.
-We fail.
-We succeed.
-We become confident and then maybe a little too confident.
+Fail.
+Succeed.
+We become confident … then maybe a little too confident.
 We start to know a lot … maybe everything … becoming less approachable … less inviting… creating situations where people are afraid to tell us the truth … uncoachable (check here to be sure you’re coachable).

 Feedback slows (or stops).
 Our self-awareness slips.
-Our bad habits settle in.
+Bad habits settle in.
 We drain others and get in the way of good things happening.
 We become dangerous.

 And it can happen to anyone … leader or not.

 My $96 ticket … a nice little coaching session where no one got hurt.
 It reminded me of my responsibility to others (on the street and at work).
 It reminded me to model the behavior I want to see (for other drivers and for my kids … Lead Simply, right?).